cmohge1/lrbs-digital-editing-advanced-2019/day4.md

 Pull stylesheet: turn XML data-structure into html table (see slides).

-### Seminar 11: XLST Part 3: Indexing and publishing
+### Seminar 11: XLST Part 3: Bringing it all together

 - Continue and consolidate exercises 1 & 2
 - Importance of clear code and commenting